top of page

 The Wizards' War

-Was taken under the wing of Jozthandar, the former counselor of Anuiönder, about five years before his death.
-He taught the young Bröutha the craft and importance of advising the king.
-Unfortunately, Bröutha had a dark past that caused her many troubles, leading her to wear a mask and never reveal her face.
-After being prepared from a young age by her predecessor, Bröutha assumed the role of counselor of Anuiönder and became the newest counselor among the kingdoms of Ernt-nador.
-Always by King Lorondir's side, Bröutha strives to live up to the standards set by Jozthandar, providing advice that is productive and essential for the kingdom.
-However, unbeknownst to anyone, the Counselor of Anuiönder harbors a secret that will not only surprise the kingdom of Anuiönder but all of Ernt-nador.
+About five years before his death, Jozthandar, the ancient advisor of Anuiönder, took in the young Bröutha and taught her the craft and importance of advising the king well.
+Unfortunately, Bröutha had a dark past that caused her many problems, which is why she wore a mask, never revealing her face.
+After being prepared from a young age by her predecessor, Bröutha took on the role of advisor to Anuiönder and is the most recent counselor of the realms of Ernt-nador.
+Always by King Lorondir's side, Bröutha strives to live up to Jozthandar's legacy, offering advice that is both productive and important for the kingdom.
+However, unbeknownst to anyone, the Counselor of Anuiönder harbors a secret that will surprise not only the kingdom of Anuiönder but all of Ernt-nador.

 CASTLE OF ANUIÖNDER

-Although considered relatively smaller than the castles of Ashin and Thiurethi, the Castle of Anuiönder was taller and had three underground levels.
-This was due to the fact that two of the Barons - mighty beings created by Thuror for the construction of castles and kingdoms - were the same ones who built the dungeons of the kingdom of Juhl.
-Since these creatures were mistreated by the Lineages of Juhl and Vortox, it was not difficult for them to place their trust in the Lineage of Zoneash, which saved them from the dungeons they had built themselves.
-Over time, the kingdom prospered, and by the year 1974 of the Age of Wizards, the Castle is one of the most magnificent in all of Ernt-nador.
+Though smaller in size compared to the castles of Ashin and Thiurethi, the Castle of Anuiönder stood taller and boasted three underground levels.
+This was due to the fact that two of the Barons – great beings created by Thuror for the construction of castles and kingdoms – were the same ones who built the dungeons of the kingdom of Juhl.
+Since these creatures were greatly mistreated by the Lineage of Juhl and Vortox, it wasn’t hard for them to trust the Lineage of Zoneash, who saved them from the dungeons they had built themselves.
+Over time, the kingdom prospered, and in the year 1974 of the Time of the Wizards, the Castle became one of the most luxurious in all of Ernt-nador.

 ANUIÖN NORTH AND ANUIÖN SOUTH

-Considered one of the most exposed kingdoms in all of Ernt-nador, Anuiönder has been attacked several times by the kingdom of Ashin and by pirates formed by the scum expelled from Dnathirium.
-It was only with King Anuih-aönder that the kingdom was truly named and two outpost stations were established for protection and prevention of attacks.
-The first outpost created was Anuiön North, and there was a good reason for that.
-Since the greatest attacks came from Ashin and Hoxlu, while Thiurethi did not trouble Anuiönder, the priority was to defend from the North.
-Anuiön South was built much later, more as a precautionary measure.
-Both outposts, but especially Anuiön North, have an extremely military character and the specific objective of providing the first defense for the kingdom of Anuiönder, which proved to be very effective.
-As time passed and families accompanying the soldiers migrated, the outposts transformed into small villages, and much later they grew and became two great citadels.
-Anuiön North is situated between the tip of the Lashimar Gulf and the furthest of the Frozen Mountains of Ashin, while Anuiön South is located near the Mist Forest, north of Hoxlu and the Modin Mountains.
+One of the most vulnerable kingdoms in Ernt-nador, Anuiönder suffered many attacks from Ashin and pirates exiled from Dnathirium.
+It was only under King Anuih-aönder that the kingdom was officially named and established two outposts for protection and prevention of attacks.
+The first outpost created was Anuiön North, and there was good reason for this.
+Since the majority of the attacks came from Ashin, while Hoxlu and Thiurethi did not trouble Anuiönder, the priority was to defend from the North.
+Anuiön South was erected much later, but more as a precaution.
+Both outposts, but especially Anuiön North, had a strong military presence and a specific purpose: to provide the first line of defense for the kingdom of Anuiönder.
+This strategy worked very well.
+Over time, as families migrated to join the soldiers, the outposts turned into small villages, and much later grew into two large citadels.
+Anuiön North is situated between the tip of the Gulf of Lashimar and the last of the Frozen Mountains of Ashin, while Anuiön South is located near the Misty Forest, north of Hoxlu and the Mountains of Modin.

 IÖNDERIS, THE ROYAL CAVALRY OF ANUIÖNDER

-Considered one of the most well-organized cavalry units, the Iönderis make up the Royal Cavalry of Anuiönder.
-Clad in silver armor, they ride upon magnificent Rulag mounts.
+Considered one of the most well-organized cavalry units, the Iönderis form the Royal Cavalry of Anuiönder.
+Clad in silver armor, they ride magnificent Rulag steeds.

 IÄRIS, ROYAL GUARD

 The Royal Guard of Lorondir consists of eight members.
-Adorned in attire consisting of boots, trousers, cuirasses, and black capes, the Iäris are always in close proximity to King Lorondir and Princess Kaya.
-Under the command of General Elsfênuth, who also oversees the Royal Cavalry of Anuiönder alongside Commander Jaznúdz, the eight Iäris safeguard the lives of the king and princess with their long spears and shields.
+Wearing outfits composed of boots, trousers, corselets, and black cloaks, the Iäris are always by the side of King Lorondir and Princess Kaya.
+Under the command of General Elsfênuth, who also coordinates the Royal Cavalry of Anuiönder alongside Commander Jaznúdz, the eight Iäris protect the lives of the king and princess with long spears and shields.

 The Wizards' War